 After an application is approved, the agent will be notified of the premium amount required.
 Coverage will not become effective until the FAIR Plan receives full annual payment.
 The FAIR Plan will send the policy and related documents to the insured and copies of documents to the agent and mortgagee (if applicable).

 The premium may be paid to the FAIR Plan in person or by mail.
-The Washington FAIR Plan accepts payment by mortgagee check; a check from your agent’s business account; a check from a licensed premium finance company; a cashier’s check; or a money order.
-The FAIR Plan does not accept credit cards, debit cards, personal checks or checks from a business account affiliated with the named insured.
+The Washington FAIR Plan accepts payment by mortgagee check; a check from your agent’s business account; a credit or debit card payment made through this website; a check from a licensed premium finance company; a cashier’s check; or a money order.
+The FAIR Plan does not accept personal checks or checks from a business account affiliated with the named insured.

 Full payment is required for new and renewal policies.
 On renewal policies, a copy of the Renewal Notice and Declarations are sent to the Mortgagee (such as a bank) at the same time they are sent to the Insured.
 The Insured may arrange with the Mortgagee to pay the renewal premium to the Washington FAIR Plan.